 The above answer to the question of what provides a structure of control for the folding practice is naive because it is simply not true that all constructive moves in folding are justified solely by the physical realities of paper.
-First, although lines are created as creases, points are sometimes regarded as resulting from intersection points of two creases,30 but may also be considered as basic objects, which are already given, i.e. not created from any basic folding constructions, Nicomedes chonoid etc. (see (Bos 2001) for a discussion of some of these).
-29 With Justin's and Huzita's works.
+First, although lines are created as creases, points are sometimes regarded as resulting from intersection points of two creases, 35 but may also be considered as basic objects, which are already given, i.e. not created from any basic folding operation.
+36 Second, recall here Beloch who argued at length that a certain fold can generally be performed.
+It is true that if you cannot fold something in principle, then the move is not allowed in the folding reasoning practice.
+However, if one can fold a certain crease in a particular case, what guarantees that such a move can always be made?
+Our naive answer overlooks these questions of generality.